Dixith1196/THE-HUNT/Ravichander/README.md

 ## Half day 3
 ## Description
-4. On the Third half day I have worked for 4 hrs and gathered the assumptions that are required in creating this app.
+4. On the Third half day I have worked for 4 hrs, its worth 300 points.
+I gathered the assumptions that are required in creating this app.
 - I have discussed with my group and implemented the required assumptions.
 - Depicted the references that are used and updated it.
 - I have implemented the Project Budget and created the cost estimation on Jira in Sprint 1 and updated it.